Corus Entertainment (TSE:CJR.B) Trading Down 31.6% – Here’s What Happened

-Separately, Royal Bank Of Canada decreased their target price on Corus Entertainment from C$0.20 to C$0.15 and set a “sector perform” rating for the company in a report on Wednesday, October 29th.
-One analyst has rated the stock with a Hold rating, According to MarketBeat.com, the company has a consensus rating of “Hold” and a consensus target price of C$0.15.
+Separately, Royal Bank Of Canada cut their price objective on Corus Entertainment from C$0.20 to C$0.15 and set a “sector perform” rating for the company in a report on Wednesday, October 29th.
+One investment analyst has rated the stock with a Hold rating, According to data from MarketBeat.com, the stock currently has an average rating of “Hold” and an average price target of C$0.15.

 About Corus Entertainment